Skip to main content

 Only a few H270 or Q270 Thin Mini-ITX motherboards are known of

-The main reason is that the 7th gen processors will work with the 170 chipset motherboards with a BIOS update.
+The main reason is that the 7th-generation processors will work with the 170-chipset motherboards with a BIOS update.
 Warning: But be careful when selecting your CPU as you may need access to an older 6th gen CPU to perform the BIOS update prior to a successful POST upon fitting a 7th gen CPU.

 5. Gigabyte MFQ27AI